 When to Go Cordless:

-Cordless window coverings are a safer choice for children’s rooms or anywhere in homes with kids or pets.
+Window coverings without accessible cords are recommended for children’s rooms or anywhere in homes with kids or pets.
 However, not all window coverings with a cordless option are safe for kids.
 We recommend products like cordless cellular shades, cordless roller shades, draperies and plantation shutters.

 Walls With Many Windows.
 If your windows are in a wide range of shapes and sizes, cordless blinds will give a uniform look.
 Uncomplicated hardware gives clean lines and allows many shades to be adjusted quickly and easily.

 For Focal Windows.
 Highlight beautiful windows in your home with the clean lines of a cordless blind or shade.
 When raised, cordless blinds are practically invisible.
 No dangling cords get in the way of a beautiful view.